AlexJReid/blog/content/posts/reframe-host-page.md

 ## Event handler

 This co-effect is only useful when an event is dispatched.
 To start a re-frame application, an _initial event_ is dispatched.
-In my application, the initial event is `::initialize-db`.
+In my application, this event is `::initialize-db`.

-As I want to both add the configuration object from the host page to the `app-db` **and** dispatch an another event to load some more state from a remote call, I use `reg-event-fx` to register an event handler function.
+As I want to both add the configuration object from the host page to the `app-db` **and** dispatch another event to load some more state from a remote call, I use `reg-event-fx` to register an event handler function.
 This returns a map of directives - `:db` containing the new `app-db` and `:dispatch` to make a service call.

 ```clojure
 (re-frame/reg-event-fx